Matthew Goode: Career

 In March 2014, Goode joined the cast of the CBS legal drama The Good Wife as Finley "Finn" Polmar, a state prosecutor.
-Replacing Will Gardner during the fifth season, he made his debut in the 15th episode, "Dramatics, Your Honor", in which Josh Charles's character was killed off.
+Replacing Will Gardner during the fifth season, he made his debut in the 15th episode, "Dramatics, Your Honor".
 In May 2015, Goode left The Good Wife after the sixth season's finale.

 In 2014, Goode co-starred in the ITV drama Downton Abbey during the Season 5 Christmas special "A Moorland Holiday" as Henry Talbot.
 He returned to Downton Abbey in October 2015 beginning in the fourth episode of the sixth season.
-Goode also made a brief appearance in the Downton Abbey film which was released in 2019.
+Goode also made a brief appearance in the Downton Abbey film which was released in 2019 though he did not appear in the subsequent remakes.

 After appearing in multiple films in the mid-2010s, he appeared in 2016's Allied.
 He began working on WGN's production of Roadside Picnic series based on the Strugatsky novel in autumn 2016, but the pilot was cancelled.
 That year, he presented ITV's The Wine Show with Joe Fattorini and Matthew Rhys.

 In 2017, Goode began production on a television adaptation of Deborah Harkness's bestselling All Souls trilogy for Sky One in the United Kingdom.
 The show, titled A Discovery of Witches, takes its title from the series' first book.
 He plays the lead role of Professor Matthew Clairmont, an Oxford molecular biologist and vampire.
 The show was first broadcast in the UK on 14 September 2018, and has been renewed for two more series based on the strength of its first airing in the United Kingdom where it was consistently the network's most-watched show each week for its 8-episode run.
 Goode starred in the prequel to Matthew Vaughn's Kingsman series, entitled The King's Man, portraying Captain Morton / The Shepherd.
 Set in the 20th century, prefacing World War I, the film was released in December 2021.

 Personal life

 Goode is married to Sophie Dymoke.
 They have three children: two daughters and a son.
-The family live in Surrey, England.
+The family lives in Surrey.